The quiet eye Method

 WHY QUIETSTROKE™ IS SUPPORTED BY THE QUIET EYE METHOD

-- By hiding the ball from view during practice, QuietStroke™ helps hold your gaze and focus on a consistent target point.
-During practice, this point is the alignment line on the device, helping you build the habit of a steady pre stroke fixation.
+• By hiding the ball from view during practice, QuietStroke™ helps hold your gaze and focus on a consistent target point.
+During practice, this point is the supplied alignment line or dot on the device, helping you build the habit of a steady pre- stroke fixation.

 smoothly.